 If you’re like many women, chances are you go to great lengths not to burden those around you.
-But the signs of stroke demand immediate attention, even if it seems like the worst possible timing.
+But the signs of stroke demand immediate attention.

 Signs that you may be having a stroke: